alphanoobie/GRE_words/README.md

 It gets information from a pdf called "Barron's GRE High-Frequency 333 Vocabulary List"

-All you need to do is download "data.csv" and "main. paw".
+All you need to do is download "data.csv" and "main.pyw".
 Add a shortcut of main.pyw to your startup folder.